UniversalDependencies/docs/ext-feat-index.md

 * NumForm=Digit	et	1268
 * NumForm=Digit	la_ittb	749
 * NumForm=Digit	la_proiel	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
-* NumForm=Digit	mt	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NumForm=Digit	nl	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NumForm=Digit	nl_lassysmall	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NumForm=Digit	ro	3975